KK-CYBO/cyboscan-paper/README.md

 ## Reproducible Figures

 Below are the figures/tables that can be reproduced directly with public materials in this repository.
 All notebooks were validated inside the Docker environment.
+*Runtime estimates were measured inside the provided Docker container on a standard desktop; first runs may be slightly slower due to cache warm-up.*

 ### A. Single-center pilot study (original submission; **Fig. 6**)
 - **Notebook:** `statistical_analysis/paper-figure_population-analysis_313-31y41.ipynb`